SERVAIS URTEXT SERIES

 Fantaisie La Romantique (Urtext Edition, Quintet Version)

-Fantaisie La Romantique is one of Servais’s earliest successes as a composer.
-The first known performance of the work occurred on 6 December 1834; it was one of his major concert pieces he programmed for almost a decade.
-Fantaisie La Romantique exists in versions for cello with piano accompaniment and with string quintet accompaniment.
-It also likely existed in a version with orchestra as the phrase “grand orchestre” is found in the first violin part.
-The autograph cello solo part is signed “Jan Poumbak,” Servais’s whimsical pseudonym.
+Fantaisie La Romantique was one of Servais’s earliest successes as a composer.
+First performed on 6 December 1834, it remained one of his major concert pieces for nearly a decade.
+The work exists in versions for cello with piano and string quintet accompaniment, and it likely also existed in an orchestral version.
+The autograph solo part is signed “Jan Poumbak,” Servais’s whimsical pseudonym.

 Fantaisie sur des Airs Scandinaves (Urtext Edition)